DeanLemans/deanlemans.github.io/content/misc/starter vault/Syncing and Embedding Tasks with Todoist.md

 ---
 Author: Mike Schmitz
 Tags: plugins, todoist, tasks
+draft: true
 ---

 ![](https://thesweetsetup.com/wp-content/uploads/2021/09/todoisthero.jpg)

 Obsidian has some basic support for tasks built in.
 But if you rely on notifications for when to do what, then you're going to need a dedicated task manager.
 Fortunately, there's a [Todoist plugin](https://github.com/jamiebrynes7/obsidian-todoist-plugin) for Obsidian which allows you to have the best of both worlds - you can capture tasks into Todoist directly and get notified on your devices when it's time to do a task, but you can also embed those tasks into an Obsidian so you can associate them with a particular project.
 In this post, I'm going to show you how to use the Todoist Sync community plugin to embed tasks using Todoist's filters in Obsidian.

 ## Setting up the Todoist Sync Plugin